 Screenshots

 The following screenshots show several different elements of the user interface.
-Other elements of the interface are shown on the Dialogs page.

 Initial Default Appearance